zaid9696/freelanceland-frontend/README.md

 ## App Features

 - Instant messaging between users using Socket.io
-- Instant Notifications if there is Message or Order
+- Instant notifications if there is message or order